Nimble-esolutions/searchutility/README.md

 ---

 **Note**: This application is specifically designed for the Maharashtra government's cooperative societies department.
-Ensure all API keys and sensitive information are properly configured before deployment.
+The futuristic landing pages are now in the root directory and ready for Dokploy Static deployment!